 V.I.
 Vernadsky Crimean Federal University is a higher education institution located in Simferopol.
-It is one of the 10 federal universities of the Russian Federation.
+It is one of the 10 federal universities in the Russian Federation.

 Among the originators of Taurida University were the scientists of Kiev University.
-They elected the first board headed by the rector, an eminent figure in medical science, professor R.I.
-Gelwig.
-After the death of Gelwig, on October 13, 1920 academician V.I.
-Vernadsky was elected rector of Taurida University.
+They elected the first board headed by Rector, an eminent figure in medical science, Professor Roman Gelwig.
+After his death on October 13, 1920, Academician Vladimir Vernadsky was elected the University’s rector.

-With the establishment of Soviet authority, the University was reorganized.
-In February 1, 1921, it was renamed as M.V.
+With the establishment of the Soviet authority, the University was reorganized.
+In February 1, 1921, it was renamed M.V.
 Frunze Crimean University.
-During the 1920s and early 1930s it formed the basis for the foundation of three higher education institutions: pedagogical, medical, and agricultural institutes.
+During the 1920s and early 1930s it served as the foundation for the establishment of the three higher education institutions: pedagogical, medical, and agricultural institutes.

-At different points in time, among the University’s most notable alumni academician D.I.
-Shcherbakov (1922), academician I.V.
-Kurchatov and member of the Ukrainian Academy of Sciences K.D.
-Sinelnikov (1923), corresponding members of the Academy of Sciences of the USSR G.M.
-Frank (1925) and K.I.
-Shchyolknin (1932).
+Among the University’s most notable alumni are Academician Dmitry Shcherbakov (1922), Academician Igor Kurchatov, Member of the Ukrainian Academy of Sciences Kirill Sinelnikov (1923), Corresponding Members of the Academy of Sciences of the USSR Gleb Frank (1925) and Kirill Shchyolknin (1932).